WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

    If you have Mathematica **12.0** or later installed in a default location or on the system PATH, the build configuration step should succeed out of the box without setting any variables.
-   Otherwise, set ``Mathematica_INSTALL_DIR`` to an absolute path to Mathematica installation directory:
+   Otherwise, set ``Mathematica_INSTALL_DIR`` to an absolute path to Mathematica installation directory, for instance

    .. code-block:: console